bcgov/eagle-dev-guides/dev_guides/pull_request_pipeline.md

 cd openshift/setup-teardown
 ./pr-cleanup-helpre.sh branch-name-lowercase
 git diff

 !!!!
-VERIFY PROJETSET is PR - if set incorrectly the wrong deployment could be torn down!!!!
+VERIFY PROJECTSET = PR !!!! (projectset.config)

 ./teardown-all.sh
 ```

 Watch script to verify it is removing objects prefixed with *branch-name-lowercase*, abort if not.
+If the scripts don't find a matching object nothing will be removed and the script will continue.

 ## Troubleshooting